Back to Research

 118,813 sq km EEZ: Bangladesh's Sovereign Maritime Territory

-Bangladesh's exclusive economic zone of 118,813 sq km and continental shelf of 354,000 sq km, secured through the 2012 ITLOS ruling (vs Myanmar) and 2014 Annex VII Tribunal award (vs India), represent a maritime territory equivalent to 80% of the country's land area.
+Bangladesh's exclusive economic zone of 118,813 sq km and continental shelf of 354,000 sq km, secured through the 2012 ITLOS ruling (vs Myanmar, Case No. 16) and 2014 Annex VII Tribunal award (vs India), represent a maritime territory equivalent to 80% of the country's land area, yet the policy and institutional machinery to exploit it remains nascent.

 The Bay of Bengal is one of the world's least explored large marine ecosystems.
 Bangladesh's maritime jurisdiction spans 580 km of coastline, encompassing territorial seas of approximately 18,000 sq km, an EEZ of 118,813 sq km, and extended continental shelf rights over 354,000 sq km.
 The 2012 ITLOS judgment (Bangladesh v.
-Myanmar, Case No. 16) established the maritime boundary in the Bay of Bengal, awarding Bangladesh a substantial EEZ.
+Myanmar) established the maritime boundary in the Bay of Bengal, awarding Bangladesh a substantial EEZ through an adjusted equidistance line.
 The 2014 Annex VII Tribunal award (Bangladesh v.
-India) further clarified the western maritime boundary, completing Bangladesh's sovereign claim over its maritime domain.
+India) resolved the western maritime boundary, completing Bangladesh's sovereign claim over the full maritime domain.

-Maritime Spatial Planning Gaps
+Maritime Spatial Planning Gap

 Bay of Bengal Resources

-Chapter 2: Marine Fisheries & Aquaculture
+Chapter 2: Marine Fisheries and Aquaculture

 Catch Volumes, Shrimp Exports, and Sustainable Management